MarinaSirenko-git/MarinaSirenko-git/README.md

 ### Soft skills / Софт-скилы
 **EN**
-- Comfortable working with ambiguous requirements: I clarify the problem, define success criteria and align expectations.
+- Comfortable working with ambiguous requirements: I clarify the problem, define success criteria, and align expectations.
-- Communicate easily with developers, designers and non-technical stakeholders, staying patient and constructive even with stressed, forgetful or very demanding teammates.
+- Communicate easily with developers, designers, and non-technical stakeholders, staying patient and constructive even with stressed, forgetful or very demanding teammates.
 - Curious and constantly learning from people I work with, and happy to help others whenever I know how to unblock them.
 - Enjoy documenting decisions and explaining complex topics in clear, simple language.
 - Take ownership of results: keep stakeholders updated, and stay present when things break or plans change.